dottjt/plastic/chapters/08-birthday.md

 ## Scene 3 START

-Introducing her as my friend from work, I wasn't quite sure how the two would get alone.
+### Friend Attempts Smalltalk

 "So, do you like milk?"
 My friend was hardly a genius when it came to small talk.
 In fact, he was hardly a genius at all, but at the very least it made me seem less weird.
+Which was more than any friend could ask for.

 "Absolutely.
 I'm a huge proponent of the dairy industry."
-I don't think he understood the underlying sarcasm of her words, as he withdrew into his shell with the stunted tenacity of a senile clam.
-Milo claimed victory as a top.
+I don't think he comprehended the underlying sarcasm of her words, as he sat there grinning profusely at her gothic reformation dress.
+Shoulders like gargoyles, as he withdrew into his shell with the stunted tenacity of a senile clam.
+Milo claimed victory as top.
+And as the awkwardness continued, so did the travel of time.
+It was late afternoon and the soy had run dry.

+### Discuss Dinner

-" are we having for dinner?"
+"Say, what are we having for dinner?
+I'm absolutely starving."

+I was craving Mexican.
+Lust within the substantial warmth of a sepia-inspired banquet of slopping meats and

-"We have to get going, we're heading to dinner.
+"I think we have to get going."
+Everyone gathers there things, ready to leave the apartment.

+The dreary cloudiness of the weekend had consumed us all.
+The dew on the windows had

+As we collectively walked towards the elevator, I noticed a tennant approaching from behind.

+a tennent appeared from behind.
+It was Mia

 As we left the apartment I noticed another tenant leave.
 It was Maria.